-Rachel received her BA at Berea College and her MFA in Digital Art at Indiana University Bloomington in 2012.
-Rachel's works have been shown in numerous cities in the US, as well as at exhibitions in Canada, the UK, Ireland, Finland, Iceland, Sweden, France, Hungary, Germany, Italy, Croatia, Japan, Taiwan, Hong Kong, Korea, Iran, Israel, and Qatar, with forthcoming exhibitions in Norway, Brazil, and Portugal.
+Rachel received her BA at Berea College and her MFA at Indiana University Bloomington in 2012.
+Rachel's works have been shown in numerous cities in the US, as well as at exhibitions in Canada, the UK, Ireland, Finland, Iceland, Sweden, France, Hungary, Germany, Italy, Croatia, Colombia, Argentina, Japan, Taiwan, Hong Kong, Korea, Iran, Israel, and Qatar.
 Her work is held in numerous private and public collections.
 Rachel is also currently curator and co-director of Cinema Reset, the new media program of the New Orleans Film Festival.

 Rachel's creative interests relate directly to her upbringing in proximity to wilderness areas and rural communities in poverty.
 She finds many useful metaphors in the natural world.
 Thematically, her work explores memory and narrative, loss, change, resilience in the face of adversity, landscapes and people in flux, immateriality, and ecological systems.